 Management of oxeye daisy will vary based on size and location of the infestation.
 In early stages of invasion, an aggressive herbicide or hand-control program may need to be combined with practices such as reseeding and/or application of nitrogen fertilizer to improve competitive ability of the desirable plant community.
 The priority for large-scale infestations should be stopping movement to new sites, controlling small satellite populations with herbicides, containing spread along roadsides and outer edges of the infestation with herbicides, and increasing the competitive ability of desirable vegetation.

-Field studies conducted in Washington in the 1970s suggest that the addition of 80 pounds of ammonium nitrate fertilizer per acre in combination with an herbicide treatment could increase long-term control of oxeye daisy.
+Field studies conducted in Washington suggest that the addition of 80 pounds of ammonium nitrate fertilizer per acre in combination with an herbicide treatment could increase long-term control of oxeye daisy.
 Grass production increased significantly with fertilization thus increasing the competitive ability of the grasses against oxeye daisy reinvasion.

 OTHER CONTROL METHODS